HPE tackles cloud sprawl with new cloud service broker

 Hewlett Packard Enterprise is launching a new managed service enabling businesses to tackle cloud sprawl and provision, access, consolidate and securely control services across multiple cloud workloads and providers.

-While the HPE Helion Managed Cloud Broker will support the full HPE Helion portfolio, including Managed Virtual Private Cloud, CloudSystem and OpenStack, it will also suport traditional data centre services including the VMware technology, and a range of public cloud providers such as Microsoft Azure and Amazon Web Services.
+While the HPE Helion Managed Cloud Broker will support the full HPE Helion portfolio, including Managed Virtual Private Cloud, CloudSystem and OpenStack, it will also suport traditional data center services including the VMware technology, and a range of public cloud providers such as Microsoft Azure and Amazon Web Services.

 The offering, delivered as a managed service, will be available in 2016.